 - Trusted brands of being safe places to keep money and manage finances.

-Mobile apps and new data sources are beginning to eat at the distribution and data moats, but banks’ privileged positions in global economies are the result of a deep structural reality of our financial system: participation carries high counterparty risk.
+Mobile apps and new data sources are beginning to eat at the distribution and data moats, but banks’ privileged positions in global economies are the result of a deeper structural reality of our financial system: participation carries high counterparty risk.
 Today’s financial networks roughly boil down to messaging networks, where banks and other financial institutions are responsible for interfacing with those networks on behalf of their customers — sending the right messages and responding appropriately to messages received.
 To stave off excessive costs, financial institutions lean on trusted relationships with one another to efficiently manage capital flows, which exposes them to the risk that someone they do business with fails to meet their obligations.
 This risk is managed through regulation and centralization in a few of the most reputable financial institutions, and is passed on to the consumer in the form of high fees and restrictions when transacting outside of trusted channels.
 This pull towards the largest, most trusted entities strengthens big bank moats and helps explain why FinTech start-ups are in many cases forced to partner with incumbents rather than try to displace them.

 It follows that incremental improvements, like better user interfaces and new data sources on the margins, are not powerful enough drivers to unseat major financial institutions.
 To disrupt the financial services industry, the underlying networks need to be re-architected to carry an order of magnitude lower risk.
-Only then might an alternative business model achieve enough of a competitive advantage to win dominant market share.
+Only then can an alternative business model achieve enough of a competitive advantage to win dominant market share.

-This is why blockchains are interesting from a financial services lens: they systematically lower counterparty risk in financial networks.
+This is why blockchains are interesting from a financial services lens: they lower counterparty risk in financial networks.
 They do this by providing guarantees around the execution of financial transactions, through the use of open source software and a public computational environment run by purely economically motivated actors.
-Blockchain networks are a foundation for a more transparent, secure system; one that relies on math, physics, and incentives instead of complicated inter-bank and regulatory relationships, and thus opens up new markets previously barred by the high amount of trust required for participation.
+Blockchain networks thus form a foundation for a more transparent, secure system; one that relies on math, physics, and incentives instead of complicated inter-bank and regulatory relationships, which opens up new markets previously barred by the high amount of trust required for participation.
 And they are capable of supporting a superset of the types of financial interactions that are possible in our current system, allowing more choices around product, cost, and risk.

 Today, there is a small but growing group of engineers and entrepreneurs who have realized this opportunity and are building financial services on public blockchains like Bitcoin and Ethereum.
 They are called decentralized finance (DeFi) networks and are mostly nascent, immature, and complex — one of the most well known examples, MakerDAO, has been called a Rube Goldberg Machine.
 They presently serve a small niche of businesses and individuals within the crypto ecosystem, providing payment services, credit facilities, exchanges, investment tools, savings accounts, and insurance and derivative contracts.
-They appear on the surface to carry more technical and regulatory risk than may warrant their long-term potential, and thus it is tempting to dismiss them as misguided efforts with no clear market fit.
+They appear on the surface to carry more technical and regulatory risk than may warrant their long-term potential, so it’s tempting to dismiss them as misguided efforts with no clear market fit.

 However, blockchain-native financial services form the first segment of FinTech that truly has the potential to disrupt the core businesses of major financial institutions — savings, payments, lending, investing, fundraising, insurance — in ways that fundamentally benefit markets and consumers.